 In years past, agencies and in-house teams alike relied heavily on the marketing funnel to inform their strategy.
-Sometimes called a sales funnel or purchase funnel, the term is used frequently in marketing and sales teams to map the stages that a customer passes through in order to make a purchase.
+You’ve probably heard it called a sales funnel or purchase funnel.
+Marketing and sales teams use it to map the stages that a customer passes through in order to make a purchase.

 Although there are some deviations in how many stages are involved, according to Business2Community the traditional marketing funnel has three stages: awareness, consideration and decision.

 Awareness: According to the article, this ‘is the point in which your lead is trying to solve a problem, and they’ve come across the content you’ve created in their quest for a solution.’
 In the digital era this is most commonly done online and even when the customer intends to buy in a bricks and mortar store, the research phase rarely moves outside the digital dimension.

 Consideration: Once you have attracted the attention of the consumer, it is argued that they continue on to a period of consideration.
 This can be the most dangerous and competitive stage of the funnel, with offerings from other brands liable to steal your lead or a lack of information quick to prove an obstacle to confirming a purchase.
 For Business2Community ‘this is where you nurture your leads, and try to build trust between your brand and your audience’ to tackle these issues.

 Decision: Last in the traditional marketing funnel is the decision phase.
 It’s the ultimate end goal of your brand if you are to make a sale.
 Even at this stage conversion is not a guarantee.
 You need ‘the right content with the right call-to-action’ to turn the lead into a customer.